ma4096/guify/README.md

 It may not be the most beautiful, but it does the job :)

+### Manual commands and templates
+If you want to create custom arguments/interfaces (e.g. only using a subset of arguments from large projects like curl or other none-argparse software), you can define them using a .json file in the `commands` directory like `commands/yourscript.json`.
+For details look at the examples provided.
+To create a GUI from them, use `guify -r yourscript`.

+This includes the feature to create custom command templates, look at `commands/curl_api.json`.
+This feature is still under development and only supports mandatory (positional) arguments.

+An alternative approach would be to implement your own python script that calls another software like you want to while exposing only necessary arguments via argparse.

 ### Future improvements
 - Chaining commands, useful for activating virtual environments.
 - Piping commands, not that important for my usecases at the moment.